GIS-S-mart/Welcome/README.md

 - Blessing, L. and Chakrabarti, A. (2009) [DRM, a Design Research Methodology](https://www.springer.com/gp/book/9781848825864)
 - Frey, D. D. and Dym, C. L. (2006) [Validation of design methods: lessons from medicine](https://link.springer.com/article/10.1007/s00163-006-0016-4)
 - Seepersad, C. C. and al. (2006) [The validation square: How does one verify and validate a design method?](https://asmedigitalcollection.asme.org/ebooks/book/103/chapter-abstract/22576/The-Validation-Square-How-Does-One-Verify-and?redirectedFrom=fulltext)

+## Disclaimer

+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute or imply its endorsement by our community or S.mart.

+By being active in this open science environement, you agree to the terms specified in the attached DISCLAIMER.txt file.

 ## License